 The three days zoomed by and I would have happily done more.
 I learned a ton, not least how not to be siloed and to see how every division and department of a big bank influences the whole and how everything fits together.
 Our bank is a leviathan and this was a revelation for me and the others on the programme.

 This was a learning experience such as I had never had before and I highly recommend it.
 This banking simulation should be mandatory for anyone either in a key role in a commercial bank or anyone moving towards a management role.

 My team mate in HR L&D told me that for the first time she really understood the business her clients are in.
 I met a guy who had been with the firm 15 years and he said he too had learned so much that that was new that he could apply immediately.
-He is also someone I now know I can call when I have questions, even though he is senior and not someone I would normally have had easy access too.
+He is also someone I now know I can call when I have questions, even though he is senior and not someone I would normally have had easy access to.

 Not only did we bond as a team, but as a group.
 Now, when I have an issue or a question in some other division I have the confidence to contact them or someone they recommend.
-Also I can now understand their issues and how decisions made in my division impacts theirs.
+Also I can now understand their issues and how decisions made in my division impact theirs.

-It was great few days.
+It was a great few days.
 We forgot the damp and the gloom and the isolation.
 When I emerged, blinking, at the end I felt I had really achieved something – even though we didn’t WIN and get the trophy.
 We came a close second though!
 Next time guys!

 The name of the participant and the bank have been withheld for confidentiality reasons.
 If you are interested in running a Global Banker based program for your firm and would like references, please contact us and we will put you in touch with relevant people.